-David Allen Mather, better known as Mysterious Dave was born August 10, 1851, to Ulysses and Lycia Mather.
-Dave had come from a family of seafaring lawmen in Massachusetts and his ancestors had been rugged English sailormen of the Seven Seas.
+David Allen Mather, better known as Mysterious Dave, was born on August 10, 1851, to Ulysses and Lycia Mather.
+Dave had come from a family of seafaring lawmen in Massachusetts, and his ancestors had been rugged English sailormen of the Seven Seas.

-By the time that Mather was 16, both of his parents were dead so he and his brother, Josiah, headed west.
+By the time Mather was 16, his parents were dead, so he and his brother, Josiah, headed west.
 Around 1873, Mather became involved in cattle rustling in Sharp County, Arkansas.
-A year later, in 1874, Mather had made his first appearance in Dodge City, where he would return frequently both as a lawman and an outlaw.
+In 1874, Mather made his first appearance in Dodge City, Kansas where he frequently returned as a lawman and an outlaw.

 About this same time, Mather was often seen about the saloons of Denver, Colorado, always with twin Colts bulging under his coat.
-He was known to keenly watch the players at the faro, blackjack and poker tables, but he never gambled himself.
+He keenly watched the players at the faro, blackjack, and poker tables, but he never gambled himself.

-In 1879, Mather hooked up with outlaw Dutch Henry Born, who was the leader of a horse-stealing ring operating in a vast area from Kansas, to eastern Colorado and New Mexico, and the Texas Panhandle.
+In 1879, Mather hooked up with outlaw Dutch Henry Born, the leader of a horse-stealing ring operating in a vast area from Kansas to eastern Colorado and New Mexico, and the Texas Panhandle.
 Mather was arrested with Henry Born but was later released.
 He was soon picked up for complicity in a train robbery near Las Vegas, New Mexico, but was acquitted.
-Afterward, Mather was appointed as a Deputy Las Vegas Marshal, becoming part of the notorious Dodge City Gang that was terrorizing the city of Las Vegas New Mexico.
+Afterward, Mather was appointed as a Deputy Las Vegas Marshal, becoming part of the notorious Dodge City Gang that was terrorizing the city of Las Vegas, New Mexico.

 On January 22, 1880, T.J.
 House, James West, John Dorsey, and William Randall were parading about town sneering, laughing, and looking for trouble.
-When they entered the Close & Patterson Variety Hall, Marshal Joe Carson asked them to check their guns but they refused.
-A wild gunfight ensued and Carson was killed immediately, while Deputy “Mysterious” Dave Mather killed Randall and dropped West.
+When they entered the Close & Patterson Variety Hall, Marshal Joe Carson asked them to check their guns, but they refused.
+A wild gunfight ensued, and Carson was killed immediately, while Deputy Dave Mather killed Randall and dropped West.
 John Dorsey, though wounded, and T.J.
 House managed to escape.

-On February 5, the whereabouts of Dorsey and House was learned; they were at the home of Juan Antonio Dominguez in Buena Vista, thirty miles north of Las Vegas.
+On February 5, the whereabouts of Dorsey and House were learned; they were at the home of Juan Antonio Dominguez in Buena Vista, 30 miles north of Las Vegas.
 A posse comprised of J.J.
-Webb, Dave Rudabaugh, and five other men, surrounded the home and called for the men to surrender.
-Dorsey and House complied after assurance of protection from the citizens of Las Vegas were given.
+Webb, Dave Rudabaugh, and five other men surrounded the home and called for the men to surrender.
+Dorsey and House complied after assurance of protection from the citizens of Las Vegas was given.
 However, this assurance would mean very little, as, within hours of the men being placed in the Old Town Jail, vigilantes relieved the jailers of the prisoners.
-Taking them to the windmill on the Plaza to hang, Mrs. Carson opened fire on the men, depriving the lynchers their opportunity.
+Taking them to the windmill on the Plaza to hang, Mrs. Carson opened fire on the men, depriving the lynchers of their opportunity.

 Some reports say he soon enlisted in the Royal Canadian Mounted Police, proving his prowess by showing what he could do with a pair of six guns and a horse.
 Allegedly he was still seen in the royal blue and red as late as 1922, but those reports have been refuted, and his true fate unknown.